seanreed1111/sql-recipes/recipes.md

 Data needs to be cleansed FROM a table based on duplicate values that are present only in a subset of rows.

 Solution
-Historically there were Oracle-specific solutions for this problem that used the ROWNUM feature.
+Historically there were SQL-specific solutions for this problem that used the ROWNUM feature.
 However, this can become awkward and complex if you have multiple groups of duplicates and want to remove the excess data in one pass.
-Instead, you can use Oracle’s ROW_NUMBER OLAP function with a DELETE statement to efficiently remove all duplicates in one pass.
+Instead, you can use SQL’s ROW_NUMBER OLAP function with a DELETE statement to efficiently remove all duplicates in one pass.
 To illustrate our recipe in action, we’ll first introduce several new staff members that have the same FIRST_NAME and LAST_NAME as some existing employee.
 These INSERT statements create our problematic duplicates. insert into employee